Pre-Exposure Prophylaxis (PrEP)

-There are currently four trials in Australia investigating the acceptability, feasibility and impact of providing PrEP.
+There are a number of trials in Australia investigating the acceptability, feasibility and impact of providing PrEP.

 These trials are mainly recruiting gay and bisexual men at high risk of acquiring HIV.

-EPIC NSW (Expanded PrEP Implementation in Communities in NSW) started recruiting in late February 2016.
-The trial will enrol 3,700 people at high risk of HIV.
+NSW and ACT: EPIC NSW (Expanded PrEP Implementation in Communities in NSW) started recruiting in late February 2016.
+The trial is enrolling people from NSW and the ACT at high risk of HIV.

-QPrEP, a joint initiative of the Department of Health, Queensland AIDS Council, and the HIV Foundation Queensland, launched August 2015.
-An expanded roll-out in 2016 will see PrEP offered to 2,000 men at risk of
+Queensland: QPrEP, a joint initiative of the Department of Health, Queensland AIDS Council, and the HIV Foundation Queensland, launched August 2015.
+An expanded roll-out in 2016 will see PrEP offered to 2,000 men at risk of HIV in Queensland.

-PrEPX is the result of a partnership between the Victorian Government, Alfred Health, the Burnet Institute and the Victorian AIDS Council (VAC).
-The trial is expected to begin enrolment in July 2016 and will offer PrEP to 2,600 people in Victoria.
+Victoria: PrEPX is the result of a partnership between the Victorian Government, Alfred Health, the Burnet Institute and the Victorian AIDS Council (VAC).

 The HIV antiretroviral drug Truvada has been shown to be effective as PrEP in overseas clinical trials among heterosexual men and women; however efficacy is not quite as high as it is for gay men (84% compared to 92%).